LOVE AS A PERSONAL CORE VALUE: Discover What You Need To Build A Loving Relationship.

-Because love is so important and is one of the biggest personal core values we have the desire.
+Because love is so important and is one of the biggest personal core values we desire.

 And love should create strong emotions that bring about a desire to be satisfied on an emotional level.
 It is arguably one of the most profound emotions you can possess.
 It can create a euphoric adrenaline rush a strong feeling of passion, intensity, adoration, and affection.
-So having goals that you both share plays an important role for this to happen.
+So having goals that you both share plays an important role in this happening.

 But if you’re not taking the relationship in the same direction it’s going to be difficult for you to fall in love or stay in love.